Chart Color Schemes

 Residential development activity is lower than average in Hornsby - West according to AreaSearch's national comparison of local real estate markets

-Hornsby-West has received approximately 41 dwelling approvals annually over the past five financial years, totalling 206 homes.
-As of FY-26, seven approvals have been recorded.
-Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average expected construction cost value for new homes is $481,000, indicating a focus on premium properties by developers.
+Hornsby-West has received approximately 41 dwelling approvals annually over the past five financial years, totaling 206 homes.
+As of FY-26, 8 approvals have been recorded.
+Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+The average expected construction cost value for new homes is $481,000, indicating a focus on the premium segment.

-In FY-26, $4.4 million in commercial approvals have been registered, suggesting limited commercial development focus.
-Compared to Greater Sydney, Hornsby-West has experienced slightly more development (38.0% above regional average per person over the five-year period), maintaining good buyer choice while supporting existing property values.
-Recent construction comprises 50.0% detached dwellings and 50.0% townhouses or apartments, providing more affordable entry points for downsizers, investors, and first-home buyers.
-This shift reflects reduced availability of development sites and changing lifestyle demands and affordability requirements, marking a considerable change from the current housing mix (currently 70.0% houses).
-With around 373 people per dwelling approval, Hornsby-West indicates a developed market.
+This year, $4.4 million in commercial approvals have been registered, suggesting limited commercial development activity.
+Compared to Greater Sydney, Hornsby-West has slightly more development (38.0% above regional average per person over the five-year period), maintaining good buyer choice and supporting existing property values.
+Recent construction comprises 50.0% detached dwellings and 50.0% townhouses or apartments, reflecting a shift towards higher-density living to create affordable entry points for downsizers, investors, and first-home buyers.
+This represents a significant change from the current housing mix of 70.0% houses.
+With approximately 373 people per dwelling approval, Hornsby-West shows a developed market.

 Frequently Asked Questions - Development